wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ### T-2.VI. id=p3>

 <p class=fip>
-3.&emsp;It is pointless to believe that controlling the outcome of misthought can result in healing.
+3. It is pointless to believe that controlling the outcome of misthought can result in healing.
 ²When you are fearful, you have chosen wrongly.
 3That is why you feel responsible for it.
 ⁴You must change your mind, not your behA.V.I.our, and this *is* a matter of willingness.